 I started by adding some string to my wreath since I know I can’t add a hanger to my front door.
 You can also add this after-the-fact but I wanted to make sure I could fit everything on the wreath correctly.

-Start by arranging the first layer of wood slices around the wreath.
+The next step is to arrange the first layer of real wood slices around the bottom of the wreath.
 You may need to turn them and move them around to get the best fit.
-Then glue in place.

-Next, place the second layer of wood slices on, staggering their placement so that they cover the gap with the first layer meet.
+Next, place the second layer of wood rounds on, staggering their placement so that they cover the gaps where the first layer meet.
 Don’t glue them down yet.

 Decide on whatever word you want to burn into the slices.
 I chose the word “Merry” since this is a Christmas wreath.
 You could do “Joy”, “Peace”, a name, greeting…anything!
 Pull aside enough of the wood slices for each letter of the word.